tkhq/sdk/packages/iframe-stamper/README.md

 const publicKey = await iframeStamper.init();

-// Injects a new credential in the iframe const injected = await iframeStamper.injectRecoveryBundle(recoveryBundle);
+// Injects a new credential in the iframe const injected = await iframeStamper.injectCredentialBundle(recoveryBundle);

 // New HTTP client able to sign with the credentials inside of the iframe const httpClient = new TurnkeyClient(